ykessler/snappconfig/README.md

 The Heroku file system is read-only, so if you're git-ignoring your config files you won't be able to add them in manually.

-But don't worry, Snappconfig's got you covered- just run the custom rake task:
+But don't worry, Snappconfig provides a rake task to load your config files into Heroku.
+Just run:

     $ rake heroku:config:load

-and your app configuration will automatically be passed into Heroku for you.
+or:

+    $ rake heroku:config:load[my_app]

+to target a specific app.

 Slick!

 ## Miscellaneous